Mjz86/c_colon/mcc.md

 determines the general usage and call convention in a function argument.

-- `valuexpr` ( translates to `mut ivaluexpr`  or the in-val register):
+- `valuexpr` ( translates to `mut ivaluexpr`  or the `in-val` register):

 a stable  mutable value that is initialized on the call site. the value qualification

-- ivaluexpr:
+- `ivaluexpr`:

 a stable const value. the input qualification

-- ovaluexpr:
+- `ovaluexpr`:

-a stable uninitilized mutable value that will initilize the caller argument after a succsesfful call. the ouput qualification
+a stable uninitialized mutable value that will initialize the caller argument after a successful call. the output qualification

-- iovaluexpr:
+- `iovaluexpr`:

 a stable mutable value. the `inout` qualification